How to avoid sneaky expenses and ATM fees whilst abroad

 When abroad, live by the following rules:

-Don’t be tempted by currency exchanges, which take advantage of eager travellers by charging rates up to 16.6% higher (talking to you, Travelex Champs-ƉlysĆ©es!) than the mid-market exchange rate.
+Don’t be tempted by airport currency exchange kiosks, which take advantage of eager travellers by charging rates up to 15% higher than the mid-market exchange rate, plus an exchange fee.
 Get cash from an ATM at your destination.

 Opt to pay in the local currency.
 You will always get a better exchange rate.

 Consider your spending needs before you travel.
-Think about how (and how much) you want to spend.
+Think about how (and how much) you want to spend, and factor in a cushion for emergencies.
+If using a debit or prepaid travel card, factor in holds for hotels and vehicle rental.

 Watch out for

 There’s no such thing as a completely free prepaid card.
 Read the fine print carefully for exchange rates, reloading fees.
 Transaction fees at ATMs can add up, and charges can skyrocket at the weekend.
 Stuck with a few pounds worth of zloty on your card?
 You may have to pay a fee for not using it in a timely fashion.
-Check out the table on moneysavingexpert.com to compare options.
-In brief, the site suggests the following prepaid cards:
+Check out the table on finder.com to compare options.

 All debit cards are not the same